Marble Mountains

 Ling Ong Pagodas

-The climb is relatively easy and anyone, even a child can climb this mountain, this may also be due to the well placed steps and proper resting area.
+The climb is relatively easy and anyone, even a child can climb the Marble mountains, this may also be due to the well placed steps and proper resting area.
 There, again, but fortunately a small number of vendors selling some refreshments and snacks.
 Some will even lend you flash lights near the cave entrance saying it’s free.
 I returned it though since I have my own, and you don’t really need it that much since the darkness on the main cave is only a very short distance.
 Besides these vendors will just ask you to buy from them after lending their flashlights.

 Wall crack entrance leading on a stairways downward